MakeSchool-Tutorials/Makestagram-Swift-V3/Q12-Taking-Photos/content.md

 The `UITabBarControllerDelegate` method `tabBarController(_:shouldSelect:)` returns a `Bool` value that determines if the tab bar will present the corresponding `UIViewController` that the user has selected.
 If `true`, the tab bar will behave as usual.
 If we return `false`, the view controller will not be displayed – exactly the behavior that we want for our photo tab bar item.

-Don't forget, we'll need to set the `Custom Class` property in the Identity Inspector for our `UITabBarController`:
+Don't forget, we'll need to set the _Custom Class_ property in the `Main.storyboard` _Identity Inspector_ for our `UITabBarController`:

 ![Tab Bar Identity Inspector](assets/tab_bar_identity.png)